HL7/cql/input/pages/09-b-cqlreference.md

 *YYYY-MM-DD*

-See <<formatting-strings,Formatting Strings>> for a description of the formatting strings used in this specification.
+See [Formatting Strings](#formatting-strings) for a description of the formatting strings used in this specification.

 In addition, the string must be interpretable as a valid date value.